michaelfester/docs/docs/guides/intermediate/conditions-filtering-and-visibility.md

 - Show items where Price is equal to Price (to show a list of items which have the same price as the current item)

 {% callout title="" %}
-We’ll show some more examples of this in the Advanced Conditions section below.
+We'll show some more examples of this in the Advanced Conditions section below.
 {% /callout %}

 ## Filtering